sean-7777/todos.todo/README.md

 ### Reference Section
 The reference section is a optional section used at the top of a document used to link external resources to references.
 It should be surrounded by `-----` (5 dashes) on their own lines.
 In between should be the reference section.
 Each reference link should first start with the name.
+The name is `pascalCase` and `strict-style`.
 The name and value of a reference link is seperated with a `:=` or `=`.

 If `:=`, it is a reference to an set resource, such as links, webpages, user profiles, etc...
 The values it can contain are listed as follows[^future-more].
 - Links: Wrapped in `{}`.